ilockett/wordall/README.md

 ### Description

 The app uses the 2309 possible Wordle answers to display a random word.
-The user can choose to view more info on this word (definition, synonyms) or select a differen random word.
+The user can choose to view more info on this word (definition, synonyms) or select a different random word.

 ### Running the App